RajaRakoto/node-boilerplate/README.md

 # node-boilerplate 🚀

 **Developer Ready: A comprehensive template.
 Works out of the box for most Node.js projects.
-This project is intended to be used with the latest Active LTS release of Node.js.**
+This project is intended to be used with the latest active LTS release of Node.js.**

 Instant Value - All basic tools included and configured: